Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 BestCompany’s Alice Stevens says “it’s very important to monitor click-through rates on conversion-focused links.
 The higher the click-through rate, the better your content is at helping consumers make a purchasing decision.”

 Setting up goals in Google Analytics makes it easy to track clicks from content to conversion-focused pages and see which pieces of content generate the most revenue.
-Grow and Convert has a great tutorial for how to set this up.

 Or James Pollard of The Advisor Coach offers another solution: “Once it’s published, use unique tracking links so you can see which pieces of content are achieving your goals.”